zoe-becker/multiplayer-word-search/BUILDING.md

     - For testing environments this will point to the public_html folder in the repository.
     - For deploying this will point to the folder where the public_html contents are being deployed.
 3. Modify the DB_USER and DB_PASSWORD contants to the username and password of the mySQL user that will be accessing the database
+    - For testing environments using Xampp the default username is "root" and the default password is the empty string.
 4. Modify the PYTHON_INTERPRETER_PATH definition to point to the desired python executable to use.
     - It is highly recommended that you make a virtual environment for this purpose.

 ### includePath.php
 1. Copy default_includePath.php and rename it to includePath.php
-2. Modify the "" of the return to point to the path containing the config, generator, and utilities folders.
+2. Modify the "" of the return to point to the directory containing the config, generator, and utilities folders.
     - In testing environments this will be the same as the path to the repository
     - In bitbucket pipeline deployment this is the same as REMOTE_PATH
     - In manual deployment this is the path to the directory containing config, generator, and utiliies